Finding an Internship: Strategic & Personal Communication

-You may find that you like your internship so much that you want to continue for more than one semester.
-If so, you will need to fill out a separate Handshake application for each additional semester you want course credit.
+If you like your internship and want to keep doing it, you must fill out a new application for each semester you wish to earn course credit.

 Internship Site Responsibilities

-- You must be directly supervised by someone who has a degree in your area of study or has a minimum of five (5) years of documented experience in the given field.
+- You must be supervised by someone with a degree in your area of study or at least five years of professional experience in the field.

 - The company or organization must provide enough work to fill the work hour requirements agreed upon in the contract.

 - Your supervisor must agree to give feedback about your experience by filling out a mid and final evaluation.

-- Telecommuting or virtual internships are possible.
-They should usually be paid.
-Contact the faculty internship advisor, John Rost at email@example.com about current applicable laws and regulations.
+- Virtual internships are possible—Contact Prof. John Rost at email@example.com about applicable laws and regulations.

-- All internship opportunities are evaluated in light of The Liberty Way – Student Honor Code.
-While it is expected that Liberty students uphold the Code regardless of their location, no internship site will be approved which may encourage a violation of the Code.
+- All internship opportunities are evaluated considering The Liberty Way – Student Honor Code.
+While Liberty students are expected to uphold the Code regardless of their location, internship sites will not be approved if they may cause the student to violate the honor code.